pamore/Statistical-Machine-learning/README.md

 # Statistical-Machine-learning
-Implementation of ML classifiers from scratch
+Implementation of ML classifiers from scratch(Without using any existing packages, eg:sklearn)